Improved robust Bayes estimators of the error variance in linear models: Minimaxity

 \begin{remark} The estimator $\delta^{H}$ is not the only minimax generalized Bayes estimator under scale mixture of normals.
 In Theorem \ref{thm:harmonic}, we also provided the generalized Bayes estimator with respect to superharmonic prior given by $\pi(\alpha,\bbe,\sigma^2)=(\bbe'\bX'\bX\bbe)^{-(p-a)/2}\{\sigma^2\}^{-1}$.
 In \cite{Maru-Straw-2006}, we show that for $\delta^{GB}_a$ with $2< a(n,p) \leq a <p$ is minimax in the normal case with a monotone $\phi_a^{GB}$.
 Hence for $a$ in this range $\delta^{GB}_a$ is also minimax and generalized Bayes for the entire class of scale mixture of normals.
 The bound $a(n,p)$ has a somewhat complicated form and we omit the details (however, see \cite{Maru-Straw-2006} for details).
-Since $\delta^H$ and $\delta_U$ correspond $a=2$ to $a=p$, respectively, we conjecture that $\delta^{GB}_a$ with $2 \leq a <p$ is minimax. \end{remark}